transcom/mymove-docs/docs/adrs/0076-partial-update-patches.md

 * `+` *Refactoring the existing event templates could be broken down and addressed incrementally.*
 * `-` *Refactoring the existing event templates would be a sizeable amount of work.*
 * `-` *It does not solve the issue of moving events matching to multiple templates.
 However, it does give the flexibility to share the same template*
+* `-` *Composite struct models have dependencies on current `models` package which means they cannot be separated into a new package without introducing circular dependencies*

 ## Pros and Cons of the Alternatives